 The research area offers great potential for the generation of new knowledge on diversity and inclusion in UK businesses.
 Given its importance to people in their daily working lives, it has considerable potential for broader societal impact.

 As well as developing knowledge, thinking, and practice in the retail sector, businesses in general will benefit from the research outputs from the project.
 The team will broaden the dissemination of the findings to include knowledge exchange with a range of non-academic beneficiaries including non-retail businesses and small businesses, HR managers, consultants, and policy makers.
 By working with M&S and harnessing the support of an influential project Advisory Board, the findings of the research will lead directly to strategies and policies that will bring about change.

 Dr Usman Aslam (Leeds University Business School) is a Postdoctoral Research Fellow supporting the project, facilitating qualitative interviews, assisting with the design of quantitative surveys, and contributing to secondary research and research outputs.
 He contributes expertise in quantitative data collection and analysis, data coding, and data template analysis.

-Professor Catherine Cassell (Leeds University Business School) contributes disciplinary expertise in organisational psychology and methodological expertise in qualitative/longitudinal research and mixed-methods.
+Professor Catherine Cassell (Dean of Birmingham Business School) contributes disciplinary expertise in organisational psychology and methodological expertise in qualitative/longitudinal research and mixed-methods.
 She provides overall project leadership, partner liaison, performance against objectives, PDRA supervision and co-ordinate the Advisory Board.